Professor Marcus Pandy

 - Passmore E, Pandy M, Graham H, Sangeux M. MEASURING FEMORAL TORSION IN VIVO USING FREEHAND 3-D ULTRASOUND IMAGING.
 ULTRASOUND IN MEDICINE AND BIOLOGY.
 Elsevier Science.
 2016, Vol. 42, Issue 2.

-- Robinson D, Kersh ME, Walsh NC, Ackland D, De Steiger RN, Pandy M. Mechanical properties of normal and osteoarthritic human articular cartilage.
-Journal of the Mechanical Behavior of Biomedical Materials.
+- Robinson D, Kersh ME, Walsh N, Ackland D, De Steiger R, Pandy M. Mechanical properties of normal and osteoarthritic human articular cartilage.
+JOURNAL OF THE MECHANICAL BEHAVIOR OF BIOMEDICAL MATERIALS.
 Elsevier.
 2016, Vol. 61.

 - Guan S, Gray H, Keynejad F, Pandy M. Mobile Biplane X-Ray Imaging System for Measuring 3D Dynamic Joint Motion During Overground Gait.
 IEEE TRANSACTIONS ON MEDICAL IMAGING.
 IEEE - Institute of Electrical and Electronic Engineers.
 2016, Vol. 35, Issue 1.